Bogily/Adversarial-Semantic-Obfuscator/README.md

 # Adversarial Semantic Obfuscator

-A tool to obfuscate Lua, Python, and JavaScript source code by encoding it into natural language sentences.
+A tool to obfuscate Lua, Python, and JavaScript source code by encoding it into sentences.
 Using a lexicon of policy-violating phrases triggers adversarial LLM safety refusals, blocking automated deobfuscation.

 ---